 Their office in the U.S. capital organizes substantive dialogues with key audiences on policy issues facing the Asia-Pacific.
 Roundtables, forums, lectures, and conversations provide policymakers, non-governmental officials, journalists, and scholars with contemporary views from Asia and on-the-ground information: The Asian Perspective Series, the Ellsworth Bunker Asian Ambassadors Series, and the Emerging Issues Series.

 WOMEN'S EMPOWERMENT PROGRAM

 For more than half a century, The Asia Foundation has been a leader in helping women to realize their potential.
-We believe that investing in women fundamentally strengthens families and societies.
-Our Women's Empowerment Program develops women's leadership, strengthens women's organizations, increases women's rights and ensures their personal security, and creates new political and economic opportunities for women across the Asia-Pacific region.
+They believe that investing in women fundamentally strengthens families and societies.
+Their Women's Empowerment Program develops women's leadership, strengthens women's organizations, increases women's rights and ensures their personal security, and creates new political and economic opportunities for women across the Asia-Pacific region.

 Where is The Asia Foundation